Chelsea volleyball off to 4-2 start - Shelby County Reporter

 And for the second set in a row, the Hornets came through in the clutch to pull out a two-point victory for a 2-0 sweep to start the tri-match.

-Hope Wrightand kicked off her senior night by leading the team in kills in the first match with seven, while she also led the team with four assists.
+Hope Wright kicked off her senior night by leading the team in kills in the first match with seven, while she also led the team with four assists.
 Anna Sartin led the team in digs, while Wright and Emma Pohlman added six assists.
 Pohlman also had seven kills in the match.
 Sophomore Madison Moore added 15 assists to lead the team.

 With that win in the opener, the Hornets gained confidence going into the second match of the night against Tuscaloosa County and was able to put together a dominant showing to pick up another win.